weaveworks-guides/weave-net-legacy/rails-ubuntu-simple/README.md

 ---
 layout: guides
 title: Running a load balanced Ruby on Rails app with Weave, and Docker
-description: How to use a Weave network with Ruby on Rails MySQL database-backed application.
+description: How to use a Weave network with Ruby on Rails PostgreSQL database-backed application.
-keywords: "weave, docker, containers, networking, software defined networking, ubuntu, ruby, rails, load blancing, microservices, dns, pg, postgres, postgresql"
+tags: ubuntu, ruby, rails, load-blancing, microservices, dns, postgres
 markdown: kramdown
 highlighter: pygments
 ---